What Is an Emergency Medical Technician?

 The EMT certificate program consists of 120 to 150 credit hours and typically takes one to two years to complete.
 EMT basic training, which leads to certification, can take as little as three weeks and as long as two years depending on one’s professional goals and the state in which one plans to practice.

-Most students who opt to become basic EMTs finish their coursework in 3-6 weeks, though up to two years of coursework is available if they wish to take on more responsibilities.
+Most students who opt to become basic emergency medical technicians finish their coursework in 3-6 weeks, though up to two years of coursework is available if they wish to take on more responsibilities.

-The EMT Basic course is usually offered at a community college or technical school and prepares students to pass the licensing examination in their state.
+The EMT Basic course is usually offered at a community college or technical school.
+It prepares students to pass the licensing examination in their state.

 What Do the Courses Cover?

-Basic knowledge of the human body is taught, focusing on reading vital signs, airway management, obstetrics and gynecology, shock and bleeding management, and head injuries.
+The EMT Basic course covers human anatomy and focuses on reading vital signs, airway management, obstetrics and gynecology, shock and bleeding management, and head injuries.
 It will also be imperative to learn how to physically manipulate patients by practicing how to properly lift and move them, as well as how to deal with infants and children.

 Most schools will also require a course in medical and ethical issues in healthcare.
 Most of the coursework will be limited to necessary information as the timeframe of a basic training course is rather short.

 The coursework necessary to complete a basic EMT training course is not as challenging as those of other healthcare fields or that of an intermediate EMT or paramedic training course.
-However, it will be a lot of information crammed into a short period, and students should expect to stay focused and put in consistent effort.
+Nevertheless, the curriculum contains lots of information crammed into a short period of time.
+Therefore, students need to stay focused and put in consistent effort.

 Are There Any Exams?

-After an aspiring EMT has completed all of his or her coursework and graduated from the program of his or her choosing, nationwide examinations must be taken.
+After an EMT student has completed all of his or her coursework and graduated from the program of his or her choosing, nationwide examinations must be taken.

 The National Registry of Emergency Medical Technicians (NREMT) is responsible for the examination and certification of EMTs nationwide.
 It is through NREMT that potential EMTs will need to register for both the Cognitive Exam and the Psychomotor Exam.